-Prof. dr. Marcel Boogers holds a chair in Innovation and Regional Governance at University of Twente (NL) and is a senior consultant at consultancy firm BMC Advies.
+Prof. dr. Marcel Boogers holds a chair in Innovation and Regional Governance at University of Twente (NL) and is a researcher and consultant at consultancy firm Necker van Naem.

 In his research and consultancy work, he has developed a broad expertise in the fields of local and regional governance, local politics and intergovernmental relations.
 His primary focus is on the interplay between citizens, businesses, organizations, politicians and governors.
 As a researcher and consultant, he has been involved in research projects on local governance, inter-municipal co-operation and central-local relationships.

 UT Research Information System